mNemlaghi/mNemlaghi.github.io/guardrails.md

 ### Amazon Bedrock guardrails: a managed solution for preventing harmful conversations

-Boosted by its [Bedrock](https://aws.amazon.com/bedrock/), its generative AI flagship service that allows easy LLM building, a couple of days ago, AWS announced general availability of [Guardrails for Amazon Bedrock](https://aws.amazon.com/about-aws/whats-new/2024/04/guardrails-amazon-bedrock-available-safety-privacy-controls/).
-Amongst other features, such as privacy control and prompt control defence (e.g. PII removal, prompt injection...), I wanted to focus on how Bedrock allow LLM builders to easily deny undesirable topics, in order to generate more responsible conversations or more focus on their core application.
-For instance, this [funny example](https://www.youtube.com/watch?v=Vhwc_ahFv6E) blocks any subject related to vampires 🧛 by creating a guardrail on AWS console.
+Recently, AWS announced general availability of [Guardrails for Amazon Bedrock](https://aws.amazon.com/about-aws/whats-new/2024/04/guardrails-amazon-bedrock-available-safety-privacy-controls/), which aims to provide safety and control mechanisms for LLMs.
+Amongst other features, such as privacy control and prompt control defence (e.g. PII removal, prompt injection...).
+Users can also filter undesirable topics.
+For instance, this [illustrative example](https://www.youtube.com/watch?v=Vhwc_ahFv6E) blocks any subject related to vampires 🧛 by creating a guardrail on AWS console.

-Let's use it to defend science.
+Let's use guardrails to defend science.
+Programmatically.

 ![Alt text](shieldedrobot.png)